pavlin-policar/openTSNE/docs/source/parameters.rst

 .. figure:: images/macosko_perplexity.png

     **Figure 1**: Higher values of perplexity do a better job of preserving global structure, but can obscure local structure.
-In both a) and b) we run standard t-SNE with perpelxities 30 and 500, respectively.
+In both a) and b) we run standard t-SNE with perplexities 30 and 500, respectively.

 Note that perplexity linearly impacts runtime i.e. higher values of perplexity will incur longer execution time.
 For example, the embedding in Figure 1a took around 1 minute 30 seconds to compute, while Figure 1b took around 6 minutes.